OpenActuator/RotaryActuator/README.md

 # RotaryActuator
-Rotary actuator with a clock movement actuator.
+Rotary actuator with a clock movement actuator